TBillTech/RichYAML/INSTRUCTIONS.md

 - Update the session conversation summary at the end of TODO.md.
 - Update the README.md with any findings that appeared during the session which are worth remarking on.
 Be sure to preserve any solutions to command line issues, so we don't have to repeat broken command lines in the future.
 - Update these `INSTRUCTIONS.md` by replacing the focus with the most reasonable next steps (usually the next TODO item).
 If there is no matching section in `TODO.md`, add a warning.
-- Finally, commit all file changes.
+- Finally, commit all file changes, but do not mention the routine chore of update TODO.md and INSTRUCTIONS.md in commit message.
+Keep it content related.